Tableau: A Beginner’s Guide

 - April 23, 2020

-An introduction to the leading software suite that businesses are using to visualize and understand their data.
+A beginner’s guide to Tableau, the leading software suite that businesses are using to visualize and understand their data.

 Big data demand is stronger than ever as organizations across all industries are looking for information to gain a competitive edge.